-235. Shoshana Ben-Yishai was a citizen of the United States when she died.
+- 227. Shoshana Ben-Yishai was a citizen of the United States when she died. - 228.
+Shoshana was shot and killed in the attack. - 229.
+Plaintiff Miriam Ben-Yishai is a citizen of the United States and a resident of the

-236. Shoshana was shot and killed in the attack.
+Case 1:19-cv-00005 Document 1 Filed 01/01/19 Page 28 of 67 PageID #: 28

-237. Plaintiff Miriam Ben-Yishai is a citizen of the United States and a resident of the State of Israel.
+State of Israel.
 She is the mother of Shoshana Ben-Yishai.

-238. Plaintiff Yitzhak Ben-Yishai is a citizen of the United States and a resident of the State of Israel.
+230. Plaintiff Yitzhak Ben-Yishai is a citizen of the United States and a resident of the State of Israel.
 He is the father of Shoshana Ben-Yishai.

-239. Plaintiffs Miriam Ben-Yishai and Yitzhak Ben-Yishai bring this action both individually and on behalf of the Estate of Shoshana Ben-Yishai.
+231. Plaintiffs Miriam Ben-Yishai and Yitzhak Ben-Yishai bring this action both individually and on behalf of the Estate of Shoshana Ben-Yishai.

-240. Yitzhak heard news on the radio that there had been an attack on Bus #25.
+232. Yitzhak heard news on the radio that there had been an attack on Bus #25.
 Knowing that Shoshana took that bus, he rushed to the scene.
 The news report had indicated that people had been only lightly wounded.
 He attempted to contact Shoshana on her mobile phone, but there was no response.
 He was permitted to look for Shoshana, but he could not find her.

-241. After hearing about the attack, Miriam telephoned many hospitals, searching for news of her daughter.
+233. After hearing about the attack, Miriam telephoned many hospitals, searching for news of her daughter.
 Someone finally advised Miriam that Shoshana had sustained injuries to her head and been taken to Shaare Zedek Hospital in Jerusalem.

-242. Upon arriving at the hospital, Miriam met Yitzhak and they identified Shoshana's body, which they found on the floor of the hospital morgue, covered by a sheet.
+234. Upon arriving at the hospital, Miriam met Yitzhak and they identified Shoshana's body, which they found on the floor of the hospital morgue, covered by a sheet.

-243. As a result of Shoshana's death, Plaintiff Miriam Ben-Yishai has experienced emotional pain and suffering, loss of her daughter's society, companionship, comfort, advice and counsel, and severe mental anguish and extreme emotional distress.
+235. As a result of Shoshana's death, plaintiff Miriam Ben-Yishai has experienced emotional pain and suffering, loss of her daughter's society, companionship, comfort, advice and counsel, and severe mental anguish and extreme emotional distress.

-244. As a result of Shoshana's death, Plaintiff Yitzhak Ben-Yishai has experienced emotional pain and suffering, loss of his daughter's society, companionship, comfort, advice and counsel, and severe mental anguish and extreme emotional distress.
+236. As a result of Shoshana's death, plaintiff Yitzhak Ben-Yishai has experienced emotional pain and suffering, loss of his daughter's society, companionship, comfort, advice and counsel, and severe mental anguish and extreme emotional distress.

-245. Plaintiff Jacob Ben-Yishai is a citizen of the United States and a resident of the State of Israel.
+237. Plaintiff Jacob Ben-Yishai is a citizen of the United States and a resident of the State of Israel.
 He is a brother of Shoshana Ben-Yishai.

-246. Plaintiff Israel Ben-Yishai is a citizen of the United States and a resident of the State of Israel.
+238. Plaintiff Israel Ben-Yishai is a citizen of the United States and a resident of the State of Israel.
 He is a brother of Shoshana Ben-Yishai.

-247. Plaintiff Aviel Ben-Yishai is a citizen of the United States and a resident of the State of Israel.
-He is a brother of Shoshana Ben-Yishai.
+239. Plaintiff Aviel Ben-Yishai is a citizen of the United States and a resident of the